 Of course not.

-And I think we've gone way overboard on the left wing side trying to drum out all religion.
+And I think we've gone way overboard on the left-wing side trying to drum out all religion.

 But that doesn't mean that if you're a liberal, you can hold up the Bible and hide behind your Christian faith as a way to deflect criticism.

-And taxes on illegal immigration, well, except if Reagan passed that one bill in 86, so that I might may accept that.
+And taxes on illegal immigration, well, except if Reagan passed that one bill in 86, so that I may accept that.

 But on a number of issues, he has gone astray.